Entropy675/Entropy675/README.md

 <!--- who am i? good question --->
 <p align="center">
     I am a passionate & nerdy software developer, hacker, and computer science student.
 I love learning new technologies and building cool stuff.
-I also like ripping the veil off of esoteric code and looking at it in all its naked glory...
+I also like to look at weird, esoteric code, figuring out all its secrets...
 <br>
 <br>
 <div align="center">